Girolamo Aleandro (1574–1629): Biography

 In 1624 Pope Urban VIII succeeded in drawing him from Cardinal Bandini, and made him his own secretary: he also acted as secretary for his nephew Cardinal Barberini, and accompanied him in this capacity and as councillor upon his being sent, in 1625, as legate a latere to France for the purpose of negotiating a peace between France, Spain and Genoa.
 Up to this period Aleandro, whose constitution was naturally delicate, had accustomed himself to great regularity and simplicity of life; but in France the necessity to which he was subjected of living more freely, threw him into an ill state of health, which compelled him, instead of accompanying the cardinal, who proceeded into Spain, to return to Rome, where he died on the ninth of March 1629.

 His loss was deeply felt by Cardinal Barberini, who was greatly attached to him, and, as a mark of respect, ordered him a splendid funeral.
 His funeral oration was pronounced by Gaspar de Simeonibus.
 Aleandro was buried in the Basilica of San Lorenzo fuori le Mura.
 Cardinal Barberini paid for his grave monument; the bust is a work by Antonio Giorgetti.

 Baillet, on account of his early proofs of genius, has placed him among his Enfans célèbres par leurs Études.
-He was one of the most learned men of his time, and his style is commended by De Rossi as pure and elegant.
+He was one of the most learned men of his time, and his style is commended by Rossi as pure and elegant.